Nami-Ashkan/docling-telegram-bot/README.md

 /home/yourusername/scripts/docling-telegram-bot
 ```

-Replace `yourusername` with your actual Linux username.
+Replace `yourusername` with the Linux account that will run the service.

 ---